 Traditional metrics of call times and KPIs are still useful.
 However, as demand increases there is an ongoing risk nudging agents towards an implied objective to “end calls quicker”.
 Rushing a caller off the phone won’t achieve high CX ratings and speeding though vital after-call work can lead to costly mistakes.

 It’s time to actively combine qualitative and quantitative customer-centric metrics, like contact quality and first-contact resolution.
-You’ll find that these are also more agent-centric as well.
+You’ll find these are also more agent-centric as well.
 And they usually have a pleasing effect on average handling time and calls per hour anyway.
 It’s important to use these metrics to guide your automations to strip away the distractions that snatch attention away from customers before, during and after interactions.
 Allow your agents to focus on customers.

 The agent needs to understand that they own customer experience.
 They need to appreciate the importance and take the responsibility of it.
 To get there, you must develop a strong culture of engagement.